polegarh/Lisp-Compiler-in-Scala/README.md

 **Lexical analysis**

-*This is the initial part of reading and analysing the program text: The text is read and divided into tokens, each of which corresponds to a sym- bol in the programming language, e.g., a variable name, keyword or number.*
+*This is the initial part of reading and analysing the program text: The text is read and divided into tokens, each of which corresponds to a symbol in the programming language, e.g., a variable name, keyword or number.*

 **Syntax Analysis**